barbasa/JSUnderTheHood/README.md

 Variable scope
 --------------
-Variable scope is where a variable live, where it is visible
+Variable scope is where a variable is available in the code

 ```javascript
 function b() {